Decron/Whitebox-Code-GPT/README.md

 admin: The admin will assess possible candidates and grant ownership to the most qualified candidate.
 The admin is the sole decider of who is the official custodian of a bot but should seek out the opinions of the community before adding or revoking custodianship.<br>

 custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your bot.
+In the issue, comment links to chat instances that demonstrate effectiveness of the bot.
 Once you are granted access, duplicate the template folder and configure the files within to reflect the state of your bot.<br>

 admin: Once the bot is complete and a link is provided, the admin will update the directory in this file to include the new bot.
 The admin will then issue and close a pull request to update the main branch with the new model.<br>